GDSC-EPITA/gdsc-computer-vision-workshop/README.md

  - Accelerator is selected to GPU P100
-8. To save, click "Save Version" top right and select "Quick Save" Otherwise, it will rerun your whole notebook in the background
+8. To save, click "Save Version" top right and select "Quick Save" Otherwise, it will rerun your whole notebook in the background Remember to save before closing your tab !
 9. To submit, click "Submit" on the right panel, make sure your notebook outputs a `submission.csv` file first